-The first aspect of this data is the number of withdrawals per day (shown in violet in Figure 1).
-The number of observed withdrawals has remained relatively constant at some 15,000 - 20,000 withdrawals per day, while the number of advertised IPv4 prefixes has risen from 300,000 to 850,000 (shown in orange in Figure 1).
-There is no particular reason why the daily withdrawal count should be steady while the number of announced prefixes has more than doubled.
-We have no explanation for this behaviour so far.

-It is puzzling why the route withdrawal rate has been relatively constant for such a long time.
-If withdrawals are a result of some form of link-based isolation event at the origin, then one would expect that as the number of networks increases the withdrawal volume would also increase proportionately.
-This is not the case.
-The withdrawal rate also appears to be unrelated to either the number of routed prefixes of the number of routed networks.
+The number of observed BGP withdrawal messages per day (shown in violet in Figure 1) has remained relatively constant at some 15,000 - 20,000 withdrawals per day, while the number of advertised IPv4 prefixes has risen from 300,000 to 900,000 (shown in orange in Figure 1).
+There is no particular reason why the daily withdrawal count should be steady while the number of announced prefixes has tripled.
+If withdrawals are a result of some form of link-based isolation event at the origin, then one would expect that as the number of networks increases the withdrawal volume would also increase proportionately, but this is not what we see in BGP.
+The withdrawal rate also appears to be unrelated to either the number of routed prefixes or the number of routed networks.

-The second is the number of update messages per day (shown in green).
-This was steady at some 50,000 updates per day from 2009 until 2013.
-During 2013 the volume of updates doubled to some 100,000 updates per day, which it maintained for most of the ensuing 24 months.
-During 2016 the number of updates per day rose again, approaching some 170,000 updates per day by the end of 2017.
-The update rate has increased considerably in recent months.
+The number of update messages per day (shown in green in Figure 1) has not been as constant.
+This was steady at some 35,000 updates per day from 2009 until 2013.
+During 2013 the volume of updates grew to some 42,000 updates per day, which it maintained for most of the ensuing 24 months.
+During 2018 the number of updates per day rose again, approaching some 60,000 updates per day by the end of 2018.
+The update count remained around this level until the start of 2021.
+Through 2021 the update rate has declined to an average value of around 50,000 updates per day.
+To illustrate these trend movements in the BGP update rate, a smoothed average of the daily update count is shown in Figure 2.